Cherreads

 Living it, though?
 That required a different skill set entirely.

 Mike stopped walking and looked out at the horizon, where the sun was doing its best to set dramatically.
+Like a scene in a movie.
 This was nice, he thought.
 Peaceful.
-The kind of moment a writer would use to signal that something was about to go catastrophically wrong.
+The kind of moment a writer would use in his own work.
+He smiled and started to turn back.

 That's when his mind drifted to Wonder Woman.